pyodide/micropip/docs/project/usage.md

 await micropip.install(["pkg1", "pkg2"])
 ```

-You can specify additional constraints:
+A dependency can specify be refined per the [PEP-508] spec:

 ```python
 await micropip.install("snowballstemmer==2.2.0")